KiaWeb/py-simple-ip/README.md

 # py-simple-ip
-Simple IP package for PyPi
+Simple IP package for PyPi.
+This is the source.